It was

 The song was later included in Winter's music book, Songlines and is also in some other books, eg Let the People Sing (link below).
 These are the best sources of sheet-music for the song.

-It was used in very many countries by Catholic missionaries in the 1960s and 70s. and Winter has commented (see video below) that wherever she went, it had arrived before her.
-The range of YouTube videos shows that it is still sung in many places today, and that it is used in a range of denominations.
+It was used in very many countries by English-speaking Catholic missionaries in the 1960s and 70s. and Winter has commented (see video below) that wherever she went, the song had arrived before her.
+The range of YouTube videos shows that it is still sung in many places and denominations today.

 The tune, which Winter named JOY IS LIKE THE RAIN, has a 4/4 time signature.
 In the key of D the first few notes are DFEB, CEDA, with accompanying guitar chords D / Em / A7 / D.